De-Armoring: A Pathway to Connection.

 The name comes from the German Vegetotherapie, a reference to the vegetative, or autonomic, nervous system.
 Reich saw this system of breath, pulsation, expansion, and contraction as the basis of health.
 At some point, though, the name Vegetotherapy started to sound a little too much like it was about vegetables, and it quietly fell out of fashion.
 Today, it’s more often referred to simply as Reichian therapy.
 But his original term points more precisely to what he was after __ restoring the body’s natural rhythms and flow of energy through breath, movement, and releasing the patterns of armor and repression from the body and mind.

-I think we can apply Reich’s insights beyond the level of the individual and see how entire cultures and man-made systems can and do develop collective armor, manifesting in rigid societal norms, emotional repression, and suppression of creativity.
-Basically, any new idea, especially if it feels directly threatening to a collectively agreed-upon idea, registers in a human’s nervous system as being potentially dangerous.
+I think we can apply Reich’s insights beyond the level of the individual and see how entire cultures and social/political structures can and do develop collective armor, manifesting in rigid societal norms, emotional repression, and suppression of creativity/life.
+Basically, any new idea, especially if it feels directly threatening to a collectively agreed-upon one, registers in a human’s nervous system as a potential threat.
 This applies to the nervous system of the individual as well as the collective nervous system of society.
 For example, the cultural environment of the early 20th century, precisely when Reich was beginning to present his ideas, a time dominated by industrialization, patriarchy, and authoritarian structures, promoted conformity and detachment from emotional and physical expression.
 This societal armoring created a collective rigidity that stifled individual freedom, intimacy, and creativity.
 So it’s no surprise that not only was Reich laughed at, but his ideas threatened societal norms in such a way that he was put in prison.
 Talk about irony.

 A Cultural Shift Toward De-Armoring